amansoorhq/amansoorhq/README.md

 - 🌱 I’m currently learning Angular, Flutter, ExpressJs.
 - 💞️ I’m looking to collaborate on Front-End and Back-End Development.
 - 📫 My Email is -> amansoorhq@gmail.com
-- I have 2 years of experience in HTML, CSS, JS.
-And 6 Months Exprience in React-Native.
+- I have 4+ years of experience.

 <!---
 amansoorhq/amansoorhq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.